paxxchal/paxxchal/README.md

 ### 🎓 About Me

-I'm a recent graduate of the ALX Software Engineering Program, with a passion for building innovative solutions in fintech, e-commerce, event management, and hospitality sectors.
+I'm a recent graduate of the ALX Software Engineering Program.
+I have a passion for building innovative solutions in fintech, e-commerce, event management, and hospitality sectors.
 I thrive on challenges and embrace learning new technologies to solve real-world business problems.
-My journey demonstrates my ability to quickly adapt and master new technologies while delivering functional solutions.
+My journey demonstrates my ability to adapt and master new technologies quickly while delivering functional solutions.

 - 🔭 I'm currently seeking opportunities as a **Full-Stack Developer**
 - 🌱 I'm passionate about learning new technologies through hands-on project development